Executive Summary

 Suite systems are designed to process policies efficiently.
 They handle issuance, endorsements, and operational reporting well.
 What they are not designed to do is function as finance-grade systems of record.
 As MGAs scale, this distinction becomes increasingly important.
 The system may continue to “work,” but the financial friction around it grows quietly in the background.

-Individually, none of these feels catastrophic.
-Taken together, they signal a control gap rather than an efficiency issue.
+Individually, none of these issues feels catastrophic.
+Taken together, they point to a control gap rather than an efficiency problem, one that becomes harder to unwind the longer it is normalized.

 When financial data enters accounting consistently and from a governed source, variances surface earlier.
 Reconciliation effort shrinks.
 Close becomes repeatable.